maladr0it/react-truncate-list/README.md

 # react-truncate-list

 Truncate a list of elements with a symbol or component of your choice.

+- < 1kb bundle size
-SSR friendly.
+- SSR friendly

 ## Demo